Bestvina-Brady discrete Morse theory and Vietoris-Rips complexes: Discrete Morse theory

 \begin{corollary} If for all vertices $v$ with $t<h(v)\le s$ we have that $\dlk(v)$ is $(n-1)$-connected then the inclusion $Y_{h\le t}\to Y_{h\le s}$ induces an isomorphism in $\pi_k$ for $k\le n-1$ and a surjection in $\pi_n$. \end{corollary}

-\begin{proof} By the Morse Lemma, we can build up from $Y_{h\le t}$ to $Y_{h\le s}$ by gluing in the missing vertices along their descending links.
+\begin{proof} By the Morse Lemma, we can build up from $Y_{h\le t}$ to $Y_{h\le s}$ by gluing in the missing vertices (together with their descending stars) along their descending links.
 Hence whenever we attach a new vertex we are coning off an $(n-1)$-connected relative link, which induces an isomorphism in $\pi_k$ for $k\le n-1$ and a surjection in $\pi_n$.
-By transfinite induction (which applies since the order of attaching vertices is a well order) we conclude that the inclusion $Y_{h\le t}\to Y_{h\le s}$ also induces these sorts of maps, and we are done. \end{proof}
+By transfinite induction (which applies since the order of attaching all the vertices in $Y_{t<h\le s}$ is a well order) we conclude that the inclusion $Y_{h\le t}\to Y_{h\le s}$ also induces these sorts of maps, and we are done. \end{proof}

 \begin{example} Using a Morse function given by nothing but $\dim$ on the barycentric subdivision, as in Example~\ref{ex:dim}, Corollary~\ref{cor:morse} implies the standard fact that a CW complex is $(n-1)$-connected if and only if its $n$-skeleton is. \end{example}